World Gospel Mission

-World Gospel Mission (WGM) is an interdenominational Christian holiness missionary agency headquartered in Marion, Indiana, United States.
-Aligned with the Wesleyan Holiness tradition of Protestantism, WGM was founded on 10 June 1910 in University Park, Iowa as the Missionary Department of the National Association for the Promotion of Holiness.
+World Gospel Mission (WGM) is an interdenominational Christian missionary agency headquartered in Marion, Indiana, United States.
+Aligned with the Wesleyan-Holiness tradition (Methodist) of Protestantism, WGM was founded on 10 June 1910 in University Park, Iowa as the Missionary Department of the National Association for the Promotion of Holiness.
+Various Free Methodist, Global Methodist, Nazarene, and Wesleyan congregations, among others, support the World Gospel Mission.
 As of 2018, WGM operates in 23 countries and supports 236 full-time missionaries, in addition to short-term team members and volunteers.

 About

 World Gospel Mission uses the faith mission approach.
 Therefore, all missionaries (short-term or long-term) and volunteers with WGM are responsible for raising their own financial support with the help of the organization.
 Missionaries raise the funds needed to pay for salaries, housing, medical and life insurance, children’s educations, and retirement.

 WGM is a charter member of the Evangelical Council for Financial Accountability (ECFA) and is affiliated with the Evangelical Fellowship of Missions Agencies (EFMA), the Standards of Excellence in Short-Term Mission, Samaritan’s Purse, and several other non-profits.

 WGM’s areas of service include church ministries, children’s and youth ministries, educational ministries, medical ministries, support ministries, sports ministries, and humanitarian ministries.

 Along with mobilizing volunteers and missionaries, WGM provides a list of Projects, which are crowdfunded opportunities that correspond to needs in specific locations.